melissamonk-NOAA/China2015/README.md

 ###Directions for creating the .bib file with Mendeley (free account required).

-1. Download Mendeley Desktop and also install the Web Importer (for use with Google Scholar).
+1. Download Mendeley Desktop from https://www.mendeley.com/download-mendeley-desktop/ and also install the Web Importer (for use with Google Scholar).
 2. Join the China Rockfish Assessment 2015 group on Mendeley.
 3. Either input a reference manually or import it to Mendeley from Google Scholar.
 4. Add that reference to the China Rockfish Assessment 2015 folder in Mendeley Desktop.